PrestaShop/docs/development/configuration/configuring-prestashop.md

 Forcing the compilation of Smarty will always slow down the loading time of the page.
 Make sure that your production store is set to only recompile templates if there are updated files, and that its cache is enabled.

-## Disable the Back-Office token protection
+## Disable the Back office token protection

-Back-Office pages require the use of a token.
+Back office pages require the use of a token.
 If needed, this protection can be disabled using an environment variable:

 ### Apache with mod_headers